Dylan-Gresham/Buddy-Memory-Manager/README.md

 # Buddy Memory Manager

-Steps to configure, build, run, and test the project.
+Steps to configure, build, and test the project.

 ## System Build Requirements